 If you’re anything like I used to be, you will be feeling the pressure this month to set goals and resolutions for the coming year.
-And, if you’ve read any of my January blogs over the past 8 years, you’ll know that I’ve given up with resolutions because they just don’t work!
+And conduct an annual stocktake of sorts, perhaps.
+So, if you’ve read any of my January blogs over the past 8 years, you’ll know that I’ve given up with resolutions because they just don’t work!

 However, I am a believer in taking stock and setting intentions; I advocate looking back before you look forwards, and the beginning of a decade gives us a great opportunity for this.
 So, grab a pen and paper, take half an hour, and write your answers to the following questions…